Skip to main content

 The identified file type is unexpected in your workload and should be treated as a potential attack.

 In both cases, normal monitoring resumes after updating and clearing the notices.
-ARP record your evaluation to its threat assessment, updated logs with the new file types, and uses them for future analysis.
+ARP records your evaluation to the threat assessment profile, using your choice to monitor subsequent file activities.

 In the case of a suspected attack, you must determine whether it is an attack, respond to it if it is, and restore protected data before clearing the notices.
 Learn more about how to recover from a ransomware attack.

-Note If you restored an entire volume, there are no notices to clear.
+Note If you restore an entire volume, there are no notices to clear.

 Before you begin

-• ARP must be running in active mode.
+ARP must be active and not in learning mode.

-1. When you receive an “abnormal activity” notification, follow the link or navigate to the Security tab of the Volumes overview.
+1. When you receive an "abnormal activity" notification, follow the link.
+Alternately, navigate to the Security tab of the Volumes overview.

 Warnings are displayed in the Overview pane of the Events menu.